Samizu Matsuki: Career

-Matsuki describes the purposes and techniques involved in the painting of Triumphal Return:
+Matsuki describes the purposes and techniques involved in the painting of Triumphant Return:

-The painting “Triumphal Return” was done in the epoch where the Vietnam War was nearing its zenith.
+The painting “Triumphant Return” was done in the epoch where the Vietnam War was nearing its zenith.
 The most vocal of all sentiments was that of 'anti-war'.
 The most immediate experience which inspired my theme was the one where I, by chance, attended the yearly ceremony of the local American Legion, Long Island New York, in which the entire procession was conducted seemingly most diffident and eventlessly hastened up way.
 The National Anthem was sung in hushed voices in disarray.
 The white rectangular military caps looked as forlorn as the brown of deserted piers.

 There was something moved me deep enough to plunge into my first major work, which the production of demanded total concentration for four months working every night (I painted during night.)
 Except for Saturday.
 I went to the movies during the day, to the bar at night for distraction.

 Preparation of painting surface was done by mixture of opaque and transparent regular oil color pigments produced by Windsor and Newton and Grumbacher which eventually took the hue of reddish dark brown.
 I used a commercially prepared cotton small grain canvas.
 So far acceptable for my rendition of details.
 On this prepared surface, of approximately 1~2 mm thickness of the pigment after sufficient dryness was achieved, I first transferred the final sketch of the theme using medium strength charcoal of commercial origin.

 Approximately 3 or 4 coats of a commercial brand fixative were applied before the execution of final underdrawing (cartoon) by oil colour, mixture of burnt umber and Prussian blue in various composition ratio for the purpose of shortening drying period, with pure turpentine, as medium.

 When the under-drawing was sufficiently dry, therefore accepting overlapping pigment application without causing surface damage, I began first application of painting, molding.
 Medium: pure turpentine plus linseed oil.
 Ratio, approximately 2 turp/1 linseed.
 Pigments used were burnt umber, optional Prussian blue and yellow ochre (in later paintings I changed this colour to Naples yellow, because of its larger covering strength and fast drying speed.)

 After adequate surface dryness of the so far monochromatic sketched first coat (at this level the entire pictorial plane was equally developed), the second coat was applied to achieve chromatic “mapping” according to the psychological connotation and aesthetic atmosphere desired by the theme.